pamelafox/staticmaps-function/README.md

 Steps for deployment:

-1. Sign up for a [free Azure account](https://azure.microsoft.com/free/)
+1. Sign up for a [free Azure account](https://azure.microsoft.com/free/) and create an Azure Subscription.
-2. Initialize a new `azd` environment:
+3. Login to Azure:

     ```shell
-    azd init
+    azd auth login
     ```

-    It will prompt you to provide a name (like "staticmaps-func") that will later be used in the name of the deployed resources.

 3. Provision and deploy all the resources: